 Not too long ago, there was news circulating in the neighborhood about a family wherein a 15-year-old girl kicked her mother in the stomach after getting scolded for talking back so much.
 As if that was not enough, the teenager proceeded to call the police, claiming that the mom was “beating her up.”
 There were no bruises at all, though, and even her other sisters attested that physical abuse did not happen anytime in their house.
 When the officers understood that the 15-year-old was undergoing psychological counseling for a mood disorder, they suggested to let the child spend the night at a close relative’s house to let everyone cool down.

 That little stint of the troubled teenager might make her apologetic, but it could have traumatized her siblings already.
 After all, what kid wants to be questioned by the police in the middle of the night at home?
 Aside from that, the stress she subjected her mother too and the fact that she called the cops on her was quite hard to forgive.
+Linda Esposito, LCSW says “Once you redefine the meaning of discipline as a trait of being well-behaved and a tool to develop self-control, the concept becomes more neutral, and less personal.”
 If you have been doing everything for your children, and that’s what you get in return, anger and resignation might rein in your heart as well.

 Nevertheless, considering you are a parent who faces the same issue and you still want to give your troubled kid another chance, there are ways to keep your family intact.